Documentation

 # - docker push $CI_REGISTRY_IMAGE:$CI_COMMIT_BRANCH

-1. Under the build-latest job, it uses - tags under the only heading.
+heading.
 This will only build a Docker container when a new tag is pushed.
 This reduces the number of containers built, since it is a time-consuming job.
-You can change this to the following to have it build anytime changes are made to the main or master branches:
+You can change this to the following to have it build anytime changes are made to the main

 - main